The teenager was found in an informal settlement.

 Suspicion grew when they noticed a pair of her daughter’s shoes outside a neighbouring structure.

 “We started searching around the house and called out her name.
-Eventually, she was found locked up,” Horwood said.
+Eventually, she was found locked up,” said the mum.

 The suspect, who allegedly knew the child prior to the incident, has been arrested.
-Horwood confirmed she has opened a case of abduction.
+The mum confirmed she had opened a case of abduction.

 He had previously worked as a maintenance worker at her primary school and was known to her.